michaelwick/michaelwick.github.io/index.md

 layout: default
 ---

+Michael Wick is a senior member of the technical staff at Oracle Labs in Burlington MA.
+His research interests lie at the intersection of machine learning and natural language processing with a proclivity for probabilistic modeling, a family of techniques, I've been told, now relegated to the study of the antiquarian.

 ### News

-I am an Area Chair for the first annual conference on automated knowledge base constructino (AKBC) 2019.
+I am an Area Chair for the first annual Conference on Automated Knowledge Base construction (AKBC) 2019, to take place in the resplendent Amherst, MA.
+Hope to see you all there.

 ### Recent Publications